EPIC 7 DAYS IN JORDAN ITINERARY – ARZO TRAVELS

 You most likely will fly into Amman – Queen Alia International Airport.
 I suggest spending at least one full day in Amman – whether as the first or last stop of your trip.

-Jordan’s capital presents a captivating mix of the ancient and the contemporary, nestled amidst hills that bridge the stark desert and the lush Jordan Valley.
+Jordan’s capital presents a captivating mix of the ancient and the contemporary, nestled amidst hills.
 This city, where history meets modernity, boasts a bustling commercial center characterized by sleek skyscrapers, luxurious hotels, trendy restaurants, chic art galleries, and fashionable boutiques.

 Amman citadel is one of the best places to see in Jordan